Updated: Feb 5

-The important thing to remember, however, is that even when there is relational injury, which causes love to feel unsafe and scary, one DOES NOT STOP needing and wanting love.
+The important thing to remember, however, is that even when there is a history of relational injury, which causes love to feel unsafe and scary, one does not stop longing for love.

 Our needs are the basis of what makes us human and, therefore, so long as we are clad in flesh, our needs can never, ever go away.
 This is what makes relational trauma so complicated to heal and so deeply painful to experience.
 Imagine craving something that is also profoundly terrifying.
 Often there is tremendous shame that accompanies wanting something that one believes is bad/dangerous.

 When we waver between craving and rejecting love, it is impossible to develop a secure relationship with anyone.

 When adults with the unconscious/unlooked at childhood relational trauma enter committed relationships, they soon discover that their once deeply felt love has become a place of painful and confusing entanglements.
 With time, these painful knots- both current and old- create too much tension and something (or someone) in the relationship snaps.

 In adult relationships when love is hijacked by trauma, couples enter a dark place.